ceford/cefjdemos-data-jdm-help-en/articles/plugins/plugins-name-of-plugin.md

   be changed.
 The developer of the plugin specifies this.
 This may be blank if the developer did not specify a description for the plugin.

-## Quick Tips
+## Tips

 - Configurable plug-in settings are referred to as *Options*.
 You may see the terms *Options* and *Parameters* used interchangeably in help documentation and tutorials you encounter.